Source code for stellium.core.builder

 from stellium.engines.orbs import SimpleOrbEngine

-from stellium.utils.cache import Cache, get_default_cache
+from stellium.utils.cache import Cache

 [docs] class ChartBuilder: """ Fluent builder for creating astrological charts.
 Example:: chart = ( ChartBuilder.from_native(native) .with_ephemeris(SwissEphemeris()) .with_house_systems([PlacidusHouses(), WholeSignHouses()]) .with_aspects(ModernAspectEngine()) .with_orbs(SimpleOrbEngine()) .calculate() ) """ def __init__( self, datetime: ChartDateTime, location: ChartLocation, native: Native | None = None, ) -> None: """ Initialize builder with required data.
 Args: datetime: Chart datetime location: Chart location native: Optional Native object (for convenience methods) """ self._datetime = datetime self._location = location self.native = native # Store Native for reference # Default engines (can be overridden) self._ephemeris: EphemerisEngine = SwissEphemerisEngine() self._house_engines: list[HouseSystemEngine] = [PlacidusHouses()] self._aspect_engine: AspectEngine | None = None # optional self._orb_engine: OrbEngine = SimpleOrbEngine() # Configuration self._config = CalculationConfig() # Additional components self._components: list[ChartComponent] = [] # Analyzers self._analyzers: list[ChartAnalyzer] = [] # Cache management self._cache: Cache | None = None # Optional chart name (for display purposes) self._name: str | None = None # Declination aspect engine (optional) self._declination_aspect_engine = None # Unknown time flag self._time_unknown: bool = False